Counselling & Psychotherapy

-I enjoy working with people of all ages, backgrounds, genders and needs.
+I enjoy working with individuals and couples of all ages, backgrounds, genders and needs.

-For me, therapy means to care about someone’s truth, to allow them to find their feet in times of crisis, to help them find their voice when they feel unheard, to help them find their love when there is pain, to help heal their inner self and so connect freely to the adult self, to help make a difference in a person`s life to lead a happier life, and to explore what a happy meaningful life means for them.
+For me, therapy means to care about someone’s truth, to allow them to find their feet in times of crisis, to help them find their voice when they feel unheard, to help to connect to their inner self, to support in healing, and to explore what a contented life means for them.